Experiencing a flood is devastating for homeowners. Not only is the damage expensive and extensive, but floodwaters can make an area dangerous.

 1. Figure out if you’re in a disaster area

 If your region is considered a disaster area, you will have access to more resources to help accelerate your hazard-free move in.
-This may include access to financial services, FEMA services, and public services to help shoulder the cost of flood repairs and cleanup.
+These may include financial services, assistance from the Federal Emergency Management Agency (FEMA), and public services to help shoulder the cost of flood repairs and cleanup.

-Standard home insurance does not provide flood coverage.
-Most insurers sell this coverage as a separate policy (which is also the case with Kin).
-If you live in a flood-prone area like Florida or Texas, consider getting this coverage as soon as possible.
+Standard homeowners insurance does not provide flood coverage.
+Most insurers sell this coverage as a separate policy (Kin adds flood insurance as an endorsement to your homeowners policy).
+If you have homeowners insurance in Florida or Texas, consider getting this coverage as soon as possible.
 Don’t wait until after a flood has occurred – your coverage can’t retroactively cover flood damage.

 Payouts for severe damage can take up to six months, so it’s best to call your insurance company as soon as you know you will need to make a flood claim.

 Once the home is safe to survey, assess the damage.
-For example, these issues are common after a home is flooded:
+Some common issues to look for after a home is flooded include:

-If you encounter black mold, document it and then call a professional to get it removed right away.
+There are things you can do to prevent mold after a flood.
+However, if you encounter black mold, document it and call a professional to get it removed right away.

 Also be aware that infestations are common after a flood (like snakes – yikes!).
 Wear rubber gloves and boots while you survey the damage and keep an eye out for unwelcome critters.